Travel Policy

 Guest Travel

-Guests are not vendors (third party entities or individuals providing services in exchange for payment) including independent contractors and paid guest lecturers.
+Guests are not vendors (third party entities or individuals providing services in exchange for payment) including independent contractors and guest lecturers.

 • A request is not required for guest travel